- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 - Invest in property technology to prepare for this revolution

 By now, you’ve probably heard of the non-fungible token (NFT) trend that blew up at the start of 2021.
 In simplest terms, an NFT is a type of digital currency that is unique and not replicable.
-The metadata of the token contains unique and non-replicable codes.
+The metadata of the token contains unique, non-replicable codes.
 However, amidst NFT becoming a part of the mainstream lexicon, let’s not forget about fungible tokens (FT).
 You’ve definitely heard of FTs at least once in the past few years.
 Cryptocurrency, including Bitcoin, is an example of fungible tokens, meaning that all tokens are identical and can be divided.

 Blockchains have been around long before the recent NFT trend.
 In fact, property owners and investors often use blockchain and real estate in the same sentence.
 In the coming years, blockchain and other property technology will radically change how we develop, buy, own, and invest in commercial real estate.
-And the pandemic has already fast-tracked this transformation since blockchain technology minimizes the need for in-person interactions.

 Read on to learn: